GStreamer/gstreamer/markdown/contribute/index.md

   is too long and only contains fill words at the beginning, the important information will be cut off and not show up in the list view or mail client.

+- If you don't know which component to file the issue against, just pick the one that seems the most likely to you, or file it against the gstreamer-project component.
+If in doubt just pop into our IRC channel `#gstreamer` on the [freenode IRC network](https://freenode.net), which you can connect to using any IRC client application or the [freenode IRC webchat](https://webchat.freenode.net).
-- If you don't know in which component the problem is, just select "don't know" and we'll move it to the right component once we have a better idea what the problem is.
+  In any case, if it's not the right component someone will move the issue once they have a better idea what the problem is and where it belongs.

 - Please mention: